natenka/pyneng-book-en/docs/source/book/20_jinja2/template_inheritance.rst

   * rewrite block - then child template will contain only what it has
   * move content of the block from parent template and supplement it - then child template will contain both the content of the block from parent template and the content from child template.
-To transfer content from parent template the expression ``{{ super() }}`` is used (example - *ospf* block)
+To pass content from parent template the expression ``{{ super() }}`` is used (example - *ospf* block)

 Data file for template configuration generation